pypr/pysph/docs/source/design/equations.rst

 By default, when one creates equations the implicit assumption is that the same right-hand-side is evaluated at each stage of the integrator.
-However, Some schemes require that one solve different equations for different integrator stages.
+However, some schemes require that one solve different equations for different integrator stages.
 PySPH does support this but to do this when one creates equations in the application, one should return an instance of :py:class:`pysph.sph.equation.MultiStageEquations`.
 For example: